lwmqn/qnode/README.md

 ### .publish(topic, message[, options][, callback])
 This is a generic method to publish a message to a topic.

-If you are using **mqtt-shepherd** as the LWMQN Server, it accepts a registered Client to publish any message to any topic.
+If you are using **mqtt-shepherd** as the LWMQN Server, it accepts a registered Client to publish any message to any topic (if authorized).
 In this case, the Server simply acts as an MQTT broker.
-The publishment is not authorized at the Server if the Client was not successfully registered.
+The publishment is not allowed at the Server if the Client was not successfully registered.

 **Arguments:**

 1. `topic` (_String_): Topic to publish to.
 2. `message` (_String | Buffer_): Message to publish with.
 3. `options` (_Object_): Option to publish with, including the properties shown in the following table.
-4. `callback` (_Function_): Will be called when the QoS handling completes, or at the next tick if QoS 0.
+4. `callback` (_Function_): `function (err) {}`, will be called when the QoS handling completes, or at the next tick if QoS 0.
+An error occurs if client is disconnecting.

     | Property | Type    | Default | Description |
     |----------|---------|---------|-------------|